ksbiological/arcgis-viewer-flex/src/widgets/Identify/ReadMe.txt

         because it closes when you move off of the results record.
 Now you will have to manually close the info popup yourself.

-* 2.1.5 - This version uses it's own drawtool and not the map managers so that drawtooltips can be turned off and I could properly deactivate the tool when the widget is closed.
+* 2.1.5 - This version uses its own drawtool and not the map managers so that drawtooltips can be turned off and I could properly deactivate the tool when the widget is closed.

 * 2.1.4 - Added option for only identifying the specified layers in the IdentifyWidget.xml.